Stop me if you've heard this before: "Play the matchups."

 For Week 1, the maps include two measures: The first, "Rk," is my personal ranking of how favorable/unfavorable I consider that positional matchup; the second, "Adj.
 FPA," reflects how far above or below a player's average that defense held opponents at that position.
-For Week 1, 2017 full-season data is used for the latter, so take those with a grain -- or several grains -- of salt.
-Beginning in Week 4, we'll use 2018 data (three weeks in the books at that point), and starting in Week 6, we'll use the most recent five weeks.
+For Week 1, 2016 full-season data is used for the latter, so take those with a grain -- or several grains -- of salt.
+Beginning in Week 4, we'll use 2017 data (three weeks in the books at that point), and then starting in Week 6, we'll use the most recent five weeks.

 Finally, a caveat: Remember that matchups are only one ingredient in my rankings formula.
 Not every favorable matchup should be exploited; not every unfavorable matchup should be avoided.
 To get the most complete recipe for whom to start and sit, consult my weekly rankings.